-The Clinical Affairs and Strategic Planning department works closely with member health plans to promote high-value health care for consumers by advancing strategies focused on delivery and payment system reform, wellness and prevention programs, management of chronic disease, and improving access to needed health care services.
+The Clinical Innovation department works closely with member health plans to promote high-value health care for consumers by advancing strategies focused on delivery and payment system reform, wellness and prevention programs, management of chronic disease, and improving access to needed health care services.
 We work collaboratively with multi-stakeholder organizations to promote the transformation of the delivery system and highlight tools and best practices to support consumer decision-making.

 Executive Vice President, Government Affairs & Innovations